 Optional Redemption.
-The Bonds maturing on or before October 1, 2021 are not subject to optional redemption.
-The Bonds maturing on or after October 1, 2022 will be subject to redemption on any date prior to their stated maturity dates on and after October 1, 2021 at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot, at 100% of the principal amount thereof, plus accrued interest to the redemption date.
+The Bonds will be subject to redemption on any date prior to their stated maturity dates on and after December 1, 2019 at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot, at 100% of the principal amount thereof, plus accrued interest to the redemption date.